Valerie Camillo: Career

 After graduating from the University of Virginia Darden School of Business, Camillo spent a decade and a half working for consulting firms, PricewaterhouseCoopers, and Booz Allen Hamilton.
 In 2010, she left the firms to begin consulting the National Basketball Association as part of its Team Marketing and Business Operations Group.
 Four years later, Camillo was named chief revenue and marketing officer for the Washington Nationals.
 In this role, she was responsible for all revenue-generating departments, including ticketing, marketing, special events and corporate partnership.
 During her time with the Nationals, Camillo enacted various revenue-generating events including game themes, bobbleheads, fan giveaways and the Anheuser-Busch brews at the park.
 According to Forbes, she also helped the franchise bring in $304 million in revenue in 2017.

 In 2018, Camillo was named by Comcast Spectacor as president of business operations for the Philadelphia Flyers and the Wells Fargo Center.
 In this role, she was expected to oversee all key business functions, including sales, marketing, analytics, technology and overall business optimization.
 Camillo said she was drawn to Philadelphia for the chance to oversee the arena's upgrades, including the installation of a 4K Kinetic scoreboard, new LED video and lighting systems and upgrades to the mezzanine, main concourse and suite levels.
 As the NHL began making an effort to combat racism and accelerate inclusion efforts, Camillo was elected to serve on their Executive Inclusion Council.
 In recognition of her efforts, Camillo was named a 2020 Women of Distinction.
+In June 2023, Camillo stepped down as CEO after one year in the role.

+On 28 October 2025, the Women's Tennis Association announced that Camillo had been chosen to be its next chairperson, taking over from the retiring Steve Simon on 17 November that year.